ismailgunayy/sharecode/README.md

 - [GitHub Actions](https://github.com/features/actions) workflows for client and server deployments
 - Automated deployments to [Railway.app](https://railway.app)
-- Type checking and linting on push to master

 ### Getting Started with Docker Setup